Coding Bootcamp FAQ

 • When do I need to pay for tuition?

 Each financing option has a different payment schedule, and this may vary by student.
-Please speak with your Admissions Advisor or your third-party funding partner for specific information to your plan.
+Please speak with your Admissions Advisor or your third-party lender for specific information about your plan.

 • What is your refund policy?